fivetran/dbt_shopify/README.md

 >**Note**: The `shopify...__[object]_metafields` models will contain all the same records as the corresponding staging models with the exception of the metafield columns being added.

-If you would like to totally disable this behavior, add the following configurations within your `dbt_project.yml`.
+If you would like to disable this behavior, add the following configurations within your `dbt_project.yml`.

 ```yml
 vars: